EternalllZM/Packager/README.md

 ## Linux

+> It is assumed you know how to compile your own builds, compatible with the other NetPlay dolphin versions.
+Due to complications and massive variations in distributions,
+> we do not provide pre-compiled builds or any support regarding this.
+Since it is mainline Dolphin, you can view their docs 1:1 and receive support from them if necessary.

+### Do not bother Dolphin developers regarding anything related to Packager.

 1. Download Packager content
 2. Open a Terminal session and change directory to where you have Packager
 3. Run ```chmod a+x ./Packager_GNU.sh```